Last updated: ET

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

 Laws and culture

 You are subject to local laws.
 See Arrest and detention for more information.

 It is an offence for civilians to dress in camouflage clothing or to carry items made of camouflage material.

-If you are interested in purchasing property or making other investments in Barbados, seek legal advice from appropriate professionals in Canada and in Barbados before making commitments.
+If you are interested in purchasing property or making other investments in Barbados, seek legal advice from professionals in Canada and in Barbados before making any commitment.
 Disputes arising from such activities could be prolonged and costly to resolve.

-You need a local driving permit to drive in Barbados, which you can obtain for BB$100 at any car rental agency or police station upon presentation of a valid Canadian driver’s licence or International Driving Permit.
+You need a (a “Visitor’s Permit to drive in Barbados, which you can obtain for BB$10 at most car rental agencies or the Barbados Licensing Authority office upon presentation of a valid Canadian driver’s licence or International Driving Permit.
 Visitor’s permits are also available from the Oistins Police Station, Hastings Police Station and Holetown Police Station.

 The hurricane season extends from June to the end of November.
 The National Hurricane Center provides additional information on weather conditions.
 Stay informed of regional weather forecasts, and follow the advice and instructions of local authorities.